MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMC_DiagnosticReport.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Download a diagnostic report for untargeted offers in Microsoft Merchant Center to increase your Shopping campaigns' return on investment.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Diagnostic report for untargeted offers in Microsoft Shopping campaigns

-To increase your Shopping campaigns’ return on investment, look at the potential of offers that are not targeted.
+To increase your Shopping campaignsâ€™ return on investment, look at the potential of offers that are not targeted.
 Download a diagnostic report for untargeted offers in Microsoft Merchant Center.

 A downloadable diagnostic report is available in your Microsoft Merchant Center **Store summary** tab, under the **Diagnostics** section.
-You’ll see an error message, with a link to download your report.
+Youâ€™ll see an error message, with a link to download your report.

 ## How can I fix the offers that aren't targeted in the campaigns?